DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/04ch01introduction.md

-analysis was incepted to study given or demarcated bodies of content (often referred to as ‘texts’ but not limited to that format), to analyze both formal features (e.g. the shot lengths of a television show, or the column widths and word counts of a printed text, etc.) and ‘textual’ meanings (broadly defined) including themes, tropes, recurring topics and terms, all in order to make inferences about societal perceptions, cultural change, and trends in public opinion.
+analysis was incepted to study given or demarcated bodies of content (often referred to as ‘texts’ but not limited to that format), to analyze both formal features (e.g. the shot lengths of a television show, or the column widths and word counts of a printed text) and ‘textual’ meanings (broadly defined) including themes, tropes, recurring topics and terms, all in order to make inferences about societal perceptions, cultural change, and trends in public opinion.
 A famous